Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 2. Perform Mobile Keywords Research

-Mobile keyword research is another important Search Engine Optimisation aspect that Google Search Console addresses directly.
-With the growing number of mobile devices, it’s all but essential to use the keywords with the highest CTR in your content.
+Mobile keyword research is another important aspect of Search Engine Optimisation that Google Search Console addresses directly.
+With the growing number of mobile devices, it’s essential to use the keywords with the highest CTR in your content.

 Access the Performance Search Results report, and instead of clicking on the “Queries” tab, select the “Devices” option instead.
 Here, you will be given three options: Desktop, Mobile and Tablet.